dhrkaydin/dhrkaydin/README.md

 Hi, I'm Kamil.
-I primarily work as a Java developer.
+I primarily work as a Java/Kotlin developer, and as a gigging guitarist :)
-I'm passionate about open-source software, decentralisation where it makes sense, and ownership.
+I'm passionate about open-source software, decentralisation where it makes sense, privacy and ownership.

-Aside from this I also make music, which you can find by looking up "KAM COSMIC" on your favorite streaming platform (or Youtube).